Both Aluminum and Stainless steel are popular materials used in cookware. So, what’s the difference?

 What is Anodized Aluminium?

 Aluminum is a light metal that is often used in cookware because it conducts heat well and is inexpensive.
-However, Aluminum react with certain foods, that why it is gone through treatment to develop an extraordinary durable finishing which helps to improve its durability and make it more resistant to corrosion and scratches.
+However, Aluminum reacts with certain foods, that why it is gone through treatment to develop an extraordinarily durable finish which helps to improve its durability and make it more resistant to corrosion and scratches.

 The first and foremost priority of any cookware set is that it should heat evenly so that your food does not get burnt from the sides or from the bottom.
 Anodized aluminum cookware sets are known to heat evenly and help you cook perfect food every time.

 The non-stick surface of the anodized aluminum cookware set is another big advantage.
 This means that you would be using lesser oil in your cooking and your food will not stick to the surface of the cookware, making it easier to clean.